 The first step is somewhat subjective, but basically do you see eye to eye?
 Are you trying to build an energy efficient earth ship with a builder who wants to build track homes, or are you trying to get into a starter basic home with a custom builder who builds high-end sustainable homes?
 Be realistic with what you want from your builder, and what they offer.
 A bad fit won’t work well for either party.
 A philosophical alignment on what is important when designing and building is important.
 There are helpful question templates to figure out how much of a match you are.
 One like this may be valuable to you.

-In the end, you want to know that they hear you when you say what is important to you, and that you get along.
+In the end, you want to confirm that they hear you when you say what is important to you, and that you get along.
 Make sure that you are not just talking to the sales team, but ask to meet the production team, the financial team, and the design team to make sure the team is one you would enjoy talking to for a year and a half long bus ride.
 There’s a long and fun relationship that can be had when you are a good match with your builder.

 Ask for References!

 When you get a list of references it is important to ask each one what went well, and what went poorly.
 Much like a job interview, you are trying to open your eyes to what will be the struggles and the joys of working together.
-No job ever goes 100% perfectly.
-The question is, did the builder listen and work together to find solutions, or did they threaten to escalate to legal remedies when things weren’t as planned?
+No job ever goes 100% perfectly, did the builder listen and work together to find solutions, or did they threaten to escalate to legal remedies when things weren’t as planned?
 The goal is to establish a reasonable expectation of how the building relationship will go.
 Not to see if they ever had problems, but how they overcame and addressed them.

 Would Somebody Please Think About the Budget?